mcnilz/k8s-playground/kubeadm/README.md

 # create hyper-v switch for networking between nodes with constant IPs
 gsudo New-VMSwitch -Name "kube" -SwitchType Private

-# start the nodes, see cloud-init.yaml for configuration
+# start the nodes, see cloud-init-1.yaml and cloud-init-2.yaml for configuration
 .\start-nodes.ps1

 # use the generated config (see output of start-nodes.ps1)